Brian

 tremendously

-- Glacier, March 16, 1996 (balloon) - I helped with
+- Glacier - March 16, 1996 (balloon) - Late one evening on a hill

-communication ops and
+communication operations and

 launch/recovery activity.
 Seeing live video of a payload cut